cassiomolin/cassiomolin.github.io/pages/about.md

 Welcome, I am Cassio Molin and I have been a software engineer in the past 9 years.
 I currently live in Dublin, Republic of Ireland.

-As a spare time activity, I am active on [Stack Overflow][stackoverflow] and most of posts you'll find here are based on my Stack Overflow [answers][stackoverflow.answers].
+As a spare time activity, I am active on [Stack Overflow][stackoverflow]{:target="_blank"} and most of posts you'll find here are based on my Stack Overflow [answers][stackoverflow.answers]{:target="_blank"}.
 I frequently find myself answering about REST, HTTP, API design and Java in general.

 Interested in my professional experience?
 Have a look at my [CV][cv].<br/>
 Would you like to get in touch?
 Feel free to [drop me a message][contact].